Select Type of Degree:

 A program in the applied visual arts that focuses on the general principles and techniques for effectively communicating ideas and information, and packaging products, in digital and other formats to business and consumer audiences, and that may prepare individuals in any of the applied art media.

-The highest paying jobs for Design and Visual Communications, General majors include Art, Drama, and Music Teachers, Postsecondary, Commercial and Industrial Designers and Designers, All Other.
+The highest paying jobs for Design and Visual Communications, General majors include Web and Digital Interface Designers, Art, Drama, and Music Teachers, Postsecondary and Commercial and Industrial Designers.
 However, something else to consider is how much demand there is for certain careers.
-Careers that are in high need that a degree in Design and Visual Communications, General can prepare you for are Art, Drama, and Music Teachers, Postsecondary, Graphic Designers and Set and Exhibit Designers.
+Careers that are in high need that a degree in Design and Visual Communications, General can prepare you for are Art, Drama, and Music Teachers, Postsecondary, Graphic Designers and Web and Digital Interface Designers.

 These are the highest paying careers for Design and Visual Communications, General majors.